A Quick Guide to SNAP Eligibility and Benefits

 What Do I Have to Do to Get Emergency SNAP?

-If you would like to receive emergency SNAP benefits, it’s recommendable to apply for SNAP in person and talk to a representative about your situation.
+If you would like to receive emergency SNAP benefits, it’s advisable to apply for SNAP in person and talk to a representative about your situation, as they can expedite the process for qualifying households.

 Disaster SNAP Benefits